 - Nearly all sexually active adults will have at least one type of HPV at some point in their lifetime.

 - HPV causes dysplasia (which means abnormal changes in cells) much more commonly than it causes cancer.
-These changes can be categorised as high or low risk for developing into cancer.
+These changes can be categorized as high or low risk for developing into cancer.
 Both precancer and warts are types of dysplasia.

 - HPV causes recurrent respiratory papillomatosis.